byjg/php-micro-orm/docs/active-record.md

 MyClass::initialize($dbDriver);
 ```

-One the class is initialized you can use the Active Record to save, update, delete and retrieve the data.
+After the class is initialized you can use the Active Record to save, update, delete and retrieve the data.
 If you call the `initialize` method more than once, it won't have any effect, unless you call the method `reset`.

 It is possible define a Default DBDriver for all classes using the Active Record.